-> Air leakage occurs when outside air enters and conditioned air leaves your house uncontrollably through cracks and openings.
+Air leakage occurs when outside air enters and conditioned air leaves your house uncontrollably through cracks and openings.
 These are unintended paths of air movement in and out of the house that can allow for too much air to enter the home during the cooler months and not enough air to enter during the warmer months.
 This will have negative implications for your indoor air quality and contribute to moisture problems.
-Sealing up the air leaks will amp up your home’s energy efficiency and also reduce risks of moisture buildup.
+Sealing up the air leaks will amp up your home’s energy efficiency and also reduce risks of moisture buildup and indoor mold growth.

 On the other hand, while sealing your home is a great idea, the end goal is not complete air tightness.
 When creating an energy-efficient, airtight home through air sealing, the recommended strategy is to reduce as much unintended air leakage as possible AND establish controlled ventilation as needed.